monome/aleph/apps/bees/README-OP-DOCUMENTATION.md

 # MOUT_NOTE (MOUT_N)
 Sends MIDI note events to a USB connected device.
 ## Inputs
+- CABLE: the USB-midi 'cable number' to send to (for devices with only 1 USB-midi 'cable') leave this as 0.
 - CHAN: sets the MIDI channel to send to
 - NUM: MIDI note number (0-127)
 - VEL: MIDI velocity (0-127, 0 is a release)
 ## Outputs
 (none)

+# MOUTCK (MIDI Clock Output)
+Sends MIDI realtime messages aka midi clock
+## Inputs
+- CABLE: the USB-midi 'cable number' to send to (for devices with only 1 USB-midi 'cable') leave this as 0.
+- TICK: sends MIDI tick message when banged
+- START: sends MIDI start message when banged
+- CONT: sends MIDI continue message when banged
+- STOP: sends MIDI stop message when banged
+## Outputs
+(None)

 # MOD
 Divides input A by input B, outputs the remainder.